precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

 Connect Track Input Power
 --------------------------

 To fully power the CSB1, just plug your power supply into the mains power (aka wall outlet) and connect the barrel end to the Command Station.
 Make sure your power supply matches the needs of your setup: the voltage should be between 12V and 25V DC, depending on the scale of your locomotives, and it should provide at least 2A of current with good over-current performance and voltage stability.
 To get the most out of your EX-CSB1, we suggest using a modern switching power supply with 4A or more.
 For Z scale, 12V is usually enough, but for N, HO, and OO scales, we recommend using between 14V and 16V DC.
-It’s important that your DC power is well-regulated which is why we suggest a modern switch-mode power supply with double insulation and strong overload protection.
+It's important that your DC power is well-regulated which is why we suggest a modern switch-mode power supply with double insulation and strong overload protection.

 .. figure:: /_static/images/ex-csb1/csb1_barrel_insert.png
    :alt: Inserting barrel plug